rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 2. ContinueTopic - We need to react to what the user says they want to do.

-Based on our results from Regex, direct the conversation in the next direction.
-Read the code carefully to confirm you understand what it's doing, then paste in the following code:
+Based on our results from Regex, we need to direct the conversation in the next direction.
+Read the code carefully to confirm you understand what it's doing, then paste in the following code to replace ContinueTopic:
 ```csharp
         /// <summary>
         /// Continue the topic, method which is routed to while this topic is active